pulumi/pulumi-hugo/themes/default/content/blog/continue-on-error/index.md

 When `--continue-on-error` is used with older SDK versions, the Pulumi engine will return an error to your program, which then will need to be handled, or the rest of the program might not be executed, and thus some resources may not be updated.

+This feature was a [highly requested feature](https://github.com/pulumi/pulumi/issues/3304) in the Pulumi open source project, and we're constantly working to address these highly requested features across the open source projects, so jump in and give features you'd like to see us add a 👍.

-Give it a try and [let us know](https://slack.pulumi.com) if you find it useful!
+Give `--continue-on-error` a try and [let us know](https://slack.pulumi.com) what you think!